Surveys show that reading enjoyment drops more than 50% from Kindergarten to 4th grade. How can we encourage kids to read

 1. Story Time

-Many parents stop story time after children are reading on their own, but they shouldn’t!
-Research shows that reading aloud to children improves comprehension, listening skills, increases test scores and makes reading more enjoyable.
+Many parents stop story time after children read independently, but they shouldn’t!
+Research shows that reading aloud to children improves comprehension, listening skills, increases test scores, and makes reading more enjoyable.
 Not to mention the fond memories they will have of your time together.

 2. Be Dramatic

 Storytime is good for you too!
 It is time to practice your theatrics to reduce stress.
 Put up all the stops with sound effects and changes in your voice; the more dramatic, the better.
 I like to get out all my frustrations out through my performance and let loose; be silly.
 It makes me feel so much better, and my children beg for more stories!

 When choosing books, the best are ones are connected to your children’s interests.
 Do they like spaceships?
 Fashion?
 Football?
 Jokes?